-So far, we've only shared diagnostic imaging using musculoskeletal (MSK) ultrasound to show actual injuries from patients coming into our clinic.
+So far, we’ve only shared diagnostic imaging using musculoskeletal (MSK) ultrasound to show actual injuries from patients coming into our clinic.
 But we can also use the imaging for injury prevention as well.
-According to this study from Sara Condino, as tissue moves closer to injury, it sometimes loses its' "sliding surface" mechanism between other layers of tissue.
-Basically, the layers can become "stuck" together before straining or tearing.
-Check out the video below.
+According to this study from Sara Condino, as tissue moves closer to injury, it sometimes loses its’ “sliding surface” mechanism between other layers of tissue.
+Basically, the layers can become “stuck” together before straining or tearing.
+Check out the images below.

 Notice how the arrows show layers of tissue moving in opposite directions?
 This is good!
 This is a dynamic image we took of the lateral head of gastrocnemius (calf) muscle.
 The gastroc is seen moving freely, superficial to the underlying soleus muscle.
 This tells us that the “tightness” this athlete was experiencing in his calf is very likely nothing to worry about and should be treated with stretching and myofascial release while he continues to train.